Ratsch0k/blog/src/content/posts/htb-broker/index.md

   # Truncated before brevity [...]
 ```

-This configuration will start nginx with the root user and creates a server listening on port 4444 with the root set to the root path.
+This configuration starts nginx with the root user and creates a server listening on port 4444 with the root set to the root path.
 The setting `autoindex on` let's us browse the directory contents.
 I added this just for convenience.